moinwiki/moin/docs/intro/features.rst

 ========
 Features
 ========
-We recommend trying out moin rather than reading feature lists.
-But in case you still need one, here it is:

 Operating System Support
 ========================
-Moin is implemented in Python, a platform-independant language.
+Moin is implemented in Python, a platform-independent language.
-It works on Linux, Mac OS X, Windows (among other operating systems).
+It works on Linux, Mac OS X, Windows, FreeBSD and other OSes that support Python.

 That said, Linux is the preferred and most tested deployment platform and will likely have fewer issues than, for example, Windows.

 Servers
 =======
-* Builtin Python server (from werkzeug) - easy to use, just start it.
+* Builtin Python server from werkzeug, which is easy to use.
 * Any server that talks WSGI to moin:

   - Apache2 with mod_wsgi